DSpace/RestContract/workflowactions.md

 * The **edit_metadata** option implies the user can use the PATCH on the workflow item's submission sections to edit the metadata.
 * Other options are considered to be command options sent to REST using a [POST to the claimed task](claimedtasks.md#post-method-single-resource-level)

-The **advanced** property is `false` by default.
-When it's true, the action has more advanced behavior than simple buttons.
-Some samples are:
+The **advanced** property on a workflow step is `false` by default.
+When it's true (when `advancedOptions` is not empty), the action has more advanced behavior than simple buttons.
-* `edit_metadata` will redirect the user to the edit page
+When this advanced action/option requires additional info about what to do from the rest, this will be put in `advancedInfo` For new advanced steps this will require you to create an implementation of `ActionAdvancedInfo`, with corresponding REST & Angular classes.

+Some samples are (see json of them below):
 * `assign_eperson` will show an EPerson lookup on a workflow task page
 * `rating` will show an option to enter a score on a workflow task page

-Although `edit_metadata` is also an advanced button with custom behavior, the current implementation deviates too much to fit in this framework.
+Although `edit_metadata` is also advanced button with custom behavior, in the sense that the 'Edit' option/button in the second step of the regular workflow, will also open into a separate page, where you can edit the workflow item submission metadata fields (copy of submission form), a page which was already implemented before introduction of advanced workflow steps.
+The current implementation deviates too much to fit in this framework.
+In general we'll assume that an advanced workflow step will result in a page containing a simple metadata overview of the workflow item, preceded by a section containing the advanced workflow step actions, as supported/configured by the info in `advancedOptions`.

 The **advancedOptions** property contains the list of actions which need the advanced functionality.

 In some cases, the options may need extra info.
 The **advancedInfo** property contains that info, for the actions which require the extra details

-Sample for selecting reviewers who will perform a subsequent step:
+Sample for selecting reviewer(s) who will perform a subsequent step:
 ```json
 {
   	"id": "selectrevieweraction",